izabayo7/multimodal-data-preprocessing-assignment/README.md

 5. Train a face recognition model:

-   - Use Random Forest, Logistic Regression, or XGBoost
+   - Use XGBoost (recommended), Logistic Regression, or Random Forest
    - Calculate accuracy, F1-score, and loss
    - Save to `models/face_recognition.pkl`